jupyter/nbgrader/README.md

 nbgrader extension activate
 ```

+If you want to install the extension for only yourself (and not systemwide), use `nbgrader extension install --user`.
+If you don't want to have to reinstall the extension when nbgrader is updated, use `nbgrader extension install --symlink`.
 To get help and see all the options you can pass while installing/activating the nbgrader notebook extension, use:

 ```bash
 nbgrader extension install --help-all